testdouble/jasmine-rails/README.md

 ### In your browser

-In my workflow, I like to work with specs in the command line until I get confused enough to want to debug.
-At that point, I'll switch to my browser and use either Webkit Inspector or Firebug to figure out what's going on.
+In my workflow, I like to work with specs in the command line until I hit a snag and could benefit from debugging in [Web Inspector](http://www.webkit.org/blog/1091/more-web-inspector-updates/) or [Firebug](http://getfirebug.com/) to figure out what's going on.

-In Rails 3.1, you can ask Sprockets to list out all of your scripts in individual `<script>` tags by appending the query param "debug_assets=true".
-So I'd navigate to [http://localhost:3000/spec-runner?debug_assets=true](http://localhost:3000/spec-runner?debug_assets=true).
+When debugging, I append the query param "**debug_assets=true**" like so: [http://localhost:3000/spec-runner?debug_assets=true](http://localhost:3000/spec-runner?debug_assets=true).

+This is telling the asset pipeline to include each of your scripts in *individual* `<script>` tags.
 Seeing each script loaded separately makes debugging much easier for me.

 ### From the command line